 Ensure that the corrective and preventive action is effective and does not adversely affect the end products.
-Verify and review data associated with it also verify verification and validation protocol established.
+Verify and review data associated with it and also verify that, verification and validation protocol is established along with this.

-Also, review the effectiveness of Corrective and preventive action to review data to find out if there is a similar problem.
+Also, review the effectiveness of Corrective and preventive action by ensuring data is reviewed to find out if there is a similar problem.

-After the finish of all follow-up, the Corrective and preventive action is complete.
-It should be dated, signed by authorizes Department Head.
+After the finish of all follow-ups, and on completion of Corrective and preventive action.
+It should be dated and signed by an authorized Department Head.

 Deviation alone is not a solution to the problem.
 Deviation can describe an issue, so to prevent it from reoccurrence, CAPA is taken according to the nature of a problem.
 Corrective and preventive action help to find out the root causes of a problem through the investigation process.
 Management of deviation must be recorded for future trends and analysis.

 Complain only trigger the CAPA.
 Remember, every complaint does not belong to CAPA.